dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 * CLI

 ​	A command-line interface is available via Serial port.
-Debug messages will be logged to this port, and 	input from a user can be done as well.
+Debug messages will be logged to this port, and it will accept user commands.

 ​	Input is done at this command prompt: